open-contracting/standard/standard/standard.md

 ![Contracting Process](https://raw.githubusercontent.com/open-contracting/standard/master/standard/assets/contracting%20process.png)

-* Formation, when dealing with basic procurement processes, will often be referred to as Tendering & Award.
+<p>* Formation, when dealing with basic procurement processes, will often be referred to as Tendering & Award.</p>

 For descriptions of the phases see the "Vocabulary" section at the end.